Benzodiazepines Detox

 Benzodiazepine Detox Therapies

 Counseling and cognitive-behavioral therapy (CBT) may be an option if your symptoms are mild and do not require medicines.
-CBT is popular psychotherapy tool that teaches you how to cope with the psychological causes of your addiction.
+CBT is a popular psychotherapy tool that teaches you how to cope with the psychological causes of your addiction.
 You can also use it for the long-term management of drug addiction.
 Most experts recommend a combination of medicines and psychotherapy, as it is more effective and likely to help maintain abstinence.

 Benzo Detox Safety